 The lease liability is primary the basis for the accounting of the right-of-use asset.
 The lease liability is based on the discounted expected future lease payments (including future ground lease redemptions) over the lease term.
 For determining the lease term the contractual lease term is taken into account with all options the lessee has for lengthening the contract.
 In general in the Netherlands the lease term is perpetual.
 Only in the municipality of Amsterdam, the contract has a continuous character with a potential break option by the lessee.
 As the property is so interlinked with the land lease, Vesteda concluded that the contract term for the Amsterdam contracts is perpetual as well although there is a theoretical break.
 The future payments are discounted with the incremental borrowing-rate.

 If clear information was not readily available for determining the future cash flows, they are based on a fair value assessment at a moment in time at the inception of the contract, such as external valuation reports or benchmarking information from other land leases.

 The discount rate was originally based on the yield of 3 outstanding bonds per the 31st of December 2018 the discount rate was calculated and set at 3%.
 In the short term the discount rate will not be adjusted.
 However if in the long run the interest rate on the bonds vary too much this can be adjusted.

 The effect of inflation for the IFRS 16 position is calculated with 2% per year.

 From a tenant perspective the land-leases that Vesteda holds are subject to changes in policy from the municipalities.
-In Amsterdam a possible transfer from Canon land lease to a perpetual is under option.
-However the agreement with the municipality is still in process and thus not yet definitive.
+In the municipality of Amsterdam, Vesteda has exercised the option to transfer Canon land lease to a perpetual land lease.
+The first transfer takes place in December 2021 and the final transfer is expected in 2023.